Is Liposuction Painful? Frequently Asked Questions on Liposuction Side Effects and Recovery

 In general, recovery will be affected by the extent of the procedure, your overall health, and how well you adhere to the instructions of your cosmetic surgeon.

 What will I look like after liposuction?

-First, it’s important to understand that you won’t look your best right away.
+It’s important to understand that you won’t look your best right away.
 It can sometimes take as long as six months to see results and, even then, full results may continue to manifest for up to a year.
-Ultimately, a successful procedure will leave you with a flatter, more shapely, figure.
+A successful procedure will leave you with a flatter, more shapely, figure.

 Will the results last?

 We are all born with a certain number of fat cells in our bodies.
 These fat cells grow and shrink as we gain weight.
 The body can and does create new fat cells, but that process takes a lot of energy.
 Therefore, the body is more inclined to build on the existing fat cells.